michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0126.md

 - v: to put down by force or authority
 - v: control and refrain from showing; of emotions, desires, impulses, or behavior
 ### Family
-inhibit: inhibited, inhibiting, inhibition, inhibitor, inhibitory, inhibits+;inhibited: uninhibited;inhibition: inhibitions;inhibitor: inhibitors;uninhibited: uninhibitedly
+- inhibit: inhibited, inhibiting, inhibition, inhibitor, inhibitory, inhibits+
+- inhibited: uninhibited
+- inhibition: inhibitions
+- inhibitor: inhibitors
+- uninhibited: uninhibitedly
 ### Examples
 - Former Democratic Rep. Sharon Treat sponsored an unsuccessful rule change in 2011 to eliminate concept drafts, which she says waste time and inhibit transparency.
 - And athletes’ celebrity shouldn’t inhibit their opportunity to express themselves, whether it’s their T-shirt, footwear or posture during the national anthem.